Violence Against Women and HIV

-It is never easy to leave a relationship, and it can be especially difficult to leave one that involves domestic violence.
+It is never easy to leave a relationship, and it can be especially difficult to leave one that involves domestic or intimate partner violence.
 The key is to have a safety plan.

 - Stay safe.
 Leaving your partner or someone you live with can be upsetting to that person.
 Make your safety (and that of your children) your top priority.